HoundSmallAustria

 Frequently Asked Questions

-Is the Alpine Dachsbracke good for apartment living?
+Is the Alpine Dachsbracke a good apartment dog?

 Is the Alpine Dachsbracke good for first-time owners?